 Section 194N: TDS on Cash Withdrawals

-The Union Budget of 2019 proposed various amendments to the existing sections of the Income Tax Act.
-Amongst such changes, the Budget also bought about the inclusion of new sections such as Section 194M and Section 194N.
-These sections have been formulated in order to further discourage cash transactions and to move the country a step closer to its Digital India dream.
-In this article, we take a look at the latest inclusion of Section 194N in the Income Tax Act of 1961 and its essential features.
+The Union Budget of 2019 implemented various amendments to the existing sections of the Income Tax Act.
+As part of the changes, the Budget also included new sections, including Section 194M and Section 194N.
+These sections have been formulated in order to further discourage cash transactions and to move the country a step closer to the Digital India objective.
+In this article, we briefly discuss Section 194N of the Income Tax Act.

 The Finance Bill, 2019

-The following snippet is from the Finance Bill of 2019 and talks about the insertion of Section 194N:
+The following extract is from the Finance Bill 2019 and mentions the insertion of Section 194N:

 “Section 194N: Every person who is responsible for paying any sum, or as the case may be, aggregate of sums, in cash, in excess of INR 1 Crore during the previous year, to any person (herein referred to as the recipient) from an account maintained by the recipient with it shall, at the time of payment of such sum, deduct an amount equal to 2% of sum exceeding INR 1 Crore, as income-tax..”

-This piece from the Finance Bill of 2019 is accompanied by other specifications that are explained further down in this article.
+The above extract from the Bill is accompanied by other specifications that are explained further on in this article.